Ronan-Wood/csvAirtable/README.md

 - SubCategoryId (blank)
 - CategoryId (blank)

 Please create 10 rows of synthetic data.
+The csv describes the education of members of an airforce base.
+The csv attached has one row of data for you to use as an example.
+Output a csv
+---
+### DOCUMENT
+The attached file is a csv containing the following fields:

+- DocumentId (unique number starting from 2)
+- UserId (blank)
+- TypeofDocument (string)
+- DocumentTitle (string)
+- DocumentDescription (string, a brief description of the document and how it pertains to a member)
+- FileName (string, same as DocumentTitle)
+- createddate (date MM/DD/YYYY)
+- updateddate (date MM/DD/YYYY)
+- createdby (blank)
+- updatedby (blank)
+- IsDelete ("checked" or blank)

-The csv describes members of an airforce base.
+Please create 10 rows of synthetic data.
+The csv describes documents assigned to members of an airforce base.
 The csv attached has one row of data for you to use as an example.
 Output a csv